Strophurus krisalys

 Strophurus krisalys is a species of gecko, a lizard in the family Diplodactylidae.
 The species is endemic to Australia.

 Etymology

 The specific name, krisalys, is in honor of Kristin Alys Sadlier.

+Description

+S. krisalys may attain a snout-to-vent length (SVL) of 7 cm.
+It has spines above its eyes, and the lining of its mouth is deep blue.

 Geographic range

 S. krisalys is found in the Australian state of Queensland.

 Habitat

 The preferred habitats of S. krisalys are forest, savanna, and shrubland.